 Type of Innovation projects Facilitating the uptake of Digital Medical Devices & Diagnostics Harnessing the full potential of health data for Innovation Service Quality Assessment Innovation projects Definition Collaborative industry-driven project Consortia that focus on validating, certification, and introduction to the market of patient-centred innovative Digital Medical Devices solutions and innovations.
 Collaborative industry, academic institution or healthcare provider-led project consortia that focus on validating technologies and building sustainable business models through exploiting existing health registries and biobanks, speeding up clinical trial development and bringing the new innovation developed in the project to the market.
 Collaborative projects that aim to promote the market uptake of innovative products and services of added value for patients, by assessing the quality of the healthcare service improvement, to generate sufficient evidence to convince payors to reimburse based on value.
 Goal Launch innovative patient centered Digital Medical Devices into the market Unleash the full potential of health data by exploring the secondary use of data for the development of innovative technologies or solutions that deliver outcomes that matter to patients Build more resilient healthcare systems that work based on value, not on volume.
-Duration Max 24 months (may be shorter) until 31 December 2025 at latest Max 30 months (may be shorter) until 31 December 2025 at latest Indicative grant amount per project Max 1.5M€ Grant for the EIT Funded Activity (EFA), with max 850k€ Grant per year Max 2M€ Grant for the EIT Funded Activity (EFA), with max 850k€ Grant per year Co-funding Minimum co-funding level of 30% of EIT Funded Activity (EFA) costs (70% maximum EIT Grant ts (70% maximum EIT Grant request reimbursement of EFA).
-At Short Proposal stage Rules of participation At least two entities must be involved.
-At least 50% of the project entities must be EIT Heath registered members at the full proposal submission stage.
-Involvement of industry, healthcare provider and other stakeholders from a minimum of two countries from two different Regional Innovation Hubs.
+Duration Max 24 months (may be shorter) until 31 December 2025 at Max 30 months (may be shorter) until 31 December 2025 at latest Indicative grant amount per project Max 1.5M€ Grant for the EIT Funded Activity (EFA), with max 850k€ Grant per year Max 2M€ Grant for the EIT Funded Activity (EFA), with max 850k€ Grant per year Co-funding request Minimum co-funding level of 30% of EIT Funded Activity (EFA) costs (70% maximum EIT Grant reimbursement of EFA).
+Rules of participation proposal submission star • Involvement of industry, ect entities must be EIT Heath re stakeholders from a